juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 Now that global resources have been installed, each time a scene is loaded, it will scan that scene and inject any component that requires its resources.

+**Important note**: the global dependency scope will, by default, inject each newly loaded scene.
+This may have an impact on loading times or be a cause of frame drops when a scene is streamed in.
+You can disable the automatic injection process in the Impossible Odds project settings panel.
+You can use the `InjectScene` method of the global scope to apply it to any loaded scene afterwards.

 #### Advanced

 If you have a custom container implementation, you can provide an instance of this container for the global scope to use by decorating a static method with the `GlobalContainerProvider` attribute.